mavjav-edu/pcc-chapter-11/README.md

 <span id="ch11exe2"></span>**11-2.
 Population:** Modify your function so
 it requires a third parameter, `population`.
-It should now return a single string of the form `City, Country ΓÇô population xxx`, such as `Santiago, Chile ΓÇô population 5000000`.
+It should now return a single string of the form `City, Country  – population xxx`, such as `Santiago, Chile  – population 5000000`.
 Run *test_cities.py* again.
 Make sure `test_city_country()` fails this time.

 Modify the function so the `population` parameter is optional.
 Run